 New service development and functional enhancements are also carried out in accordance with this framework.
+TSF is also a useful sales tool to draw out customer needs, as it conveys at a glance the variety of services we can provide.

-D-VUE® is an Al-based system construction and data analysis service provided by TSUZUKI DENKI.
+D-VUE® is an AI-based system construction and data analysis service provided by TSUZUKI DENKI.